Black Heritage Markers

 - Honor and commemorate the history of the African American community on Alberta Street

-- Ensure authentic community involvement in creating a shared public space by engaging community members to highlight the unique history and character of our neighborhood
+- Ensure authentic community involvement in creating a shared public space by engaging community members to highlight the unique history and character of the neighborhood

 - Raise community awareness about African American history on Alberta Street